 Neal Ford is a director, software architect, and meme wrangler at ThoughtWorks, a global IT consultancy that thinks disruptively to deliver technology to address the toughest challenges, all while seeking to revolutionize the IT industry and create positive social change.
 Neal focuses on designing and building large-scale enterprise applications.
 He is an internationally recognized expert on software development and delivery, especially in the intersection of Agile engineering techniques and software architecture.
-Neal has authored magazine articles, seven books (and counting), and dozens of video presentations and has spoken at hundreds of developers conferences worldwide on the topics of software architecture, continuous delivery, functional programming, cutting-edge software innovations.
+Neal has authored magazine articles, seven books (and counting), and dozens of video presentations and has spoken at hundreds of developers conferences worldwide on the topics of software architecture, continuous delivery, functional programming, and cutting-edge software innovations.
 Check out his website at Nealford.com.
 He welcomes feedback and can be reached at email@example.com.

 Comments on this page are now closed.